adamstauffer/cyphon/README.md

 ### Social Media Monitoring

-Leveraging available publicly available APIs, Cyphon can collect data from streaming sources.
+Leveraging publicly available APIs, Cyphon can collect data from streaming sources.
 Search is based on keywords, geofencing, and adhoc parameters.
 Cyphon supports the current version of the [Twitter Public Streams API](https://dev.twitter.com/streaming/public).

 ### IoT and Sensor Data Processing

-Cyphon can process high volume event flow from any sensor type, offering a unique way to analyze information from physical environments.
+Cyphon can process events from any sensor type, offering a unique way to analyze information from physical environments.

 ## Features